The department looks for motivated students who wish to prepare for research careers in statistics or probability

 More information is available here.

-Ph.D. students who do not already have a Master's degree in Statistics will normally have fulfilled the requirements for the degree at Stanford after four or five quarters in the Ph.D. program.
+Statistics Ph.D. students who do not already have a master's degree in Statistics will normally have fulfilled the requirements for it at Stanford after four or five quarters in the Ph.D. program.
 Students may apply for this degree while continuing toward the Ph.D.
-It is also possible to obtain a Master's degree in a related department while pursuing the Ph.D. in Statistics, although this will usually mean completing substantial course work in the related department.
+It is also possible to obtain a master's degree in a related department while pursuing the Ph.D. in Statistics, although this may mean completing substantial course work in the related department.
 Students who wish to apply for a master's degree and have transferred graduate work from elsewhere, or who anticipate that the addition of another degree may delay eligibility for TGR, should consult with the student services manager regarding possible financial ramifications.

 Students must complete a total of 30 units for the Ph.D.
 Minor.
 20 units must be from Statistics courses numbered 300 and above and must be taken for a letter grade (minimum grade of B for each course).
 The remaining 10 units can be from Statistics courses numbered 200 and above and may be taken for a letter grade or for credit.
 Students may not include more than three units of Stats 390, Consulting Workshop, towards the 30 units.
 The selection of courses must be approved by the Statistics department, and the Application for the Ph.D.
 Minor form must be approved by both the student's Ph.D. department and the Statistics department.
 Applicants should include a copy of their unofficial Stanford transcript, highlighting any relevant courses and grades, with the application.